Development Studies Association of Australia and Development in Practice 2022 Journal Article Award

-The due date for submission is 1 June 2022; submissions should be sent as PDF or Word attachment to the journal’s email: email@example.com
+The due date for submission is 29th July 2022 (extended from the previous due date of the 1st of June 2022); submissions should be sent as PDF or Word attachment to the journal’s email: email@example.com

 Manuscripts must adhere to Development in Practice’s manuscript guideline, which can be viewed in the journal’s Instructions to Authors.

 The paper’s theme must fall within the broader themes of the DSAA conference, including: